Pistonite/vmsetup/src/windows/terminal.md

 ## Font
 If you need a nerd font you can download from here: https://www.nerdfonts.com/font-downloads

 Then open Windows Terminal > Settings.
-Under Profiles select Defaults, and change the color scheme and font.
+Under Profiles select Defaults > Appearance, and change the color scheme and font.

+## Padding
+In the same place (Windows Terminal > Settings.
+Under Profiles select Defaults > Appearance), scroll down, and change Padding to 2 and scroll bar visibility to hidden

+## Title bar
+Go to Appearance, then turn off "Hide the title bar" and "Always show tabs"